 Verona (And Elsewhere Across The State)

+This is our pick for the best hike in Wisconsin.
+Check out TravelAwaits’ picks for the best hikes in all 50 states here.
 We might as well start with the mother of all Wisconsin hiking trails, the Ice Age National Scenic Trail.
 It winds for more than 1,000 miles from the Interstate State Park on the Minnesota border to Potawatomi State Park on Lake Michigan.
 The Ice Age Trail is a unique conservation resource comprising some of the most beautiful landscapes in Wisconsin.
 It was created by receding glacial ice more than 12,000 years ago.

 There are many trailheads and hikes for people of all fitness levels.
 We enjoy hiking and snowshoeing on the Verona Segment, but you’ll find many other trail options on the Ice Age Trail Alliance website.